dennissergeev/2017_march_talk/slides.md

   <img src="media/featured_image_lowres.jpg" style="height:625px; width:900px;">
 </div>
 <aside class="notes">
-  <p>Maritime air mass are swept away by colder Arctic air, as highlighted by blue‐orange temperature field.</p>
+  <p>The 3D image from the model shows how the polar low is forming on the edge of a CAO</p>
+  <p>Temperature contrast is indicated by blue‐orange colours</p>
-  <p>Following the green vectors of the wind field, one can see the dramatic wind shear at the forefront of the cold‐air outbreak, and the intense polar low that was spawned.</p>
+  <p>Following the green vectors of the wind field, you can see the dramatic change in wind speed</p>
-  <p>Met Office NWP model reproduced the structure and the convective processes within the polar low, as demonstrated by the 3D images of total cloud (white) and frozen (cyan) water.</p>
+  <p>The model also reproduced the convective clouds (white colours)</p>
 </aside>